 Focus on the issue appropriate to the goal

 Some metrics can be more urgent than others, depending on the company’s goal in auditing.
 With this, internal auditors should focus on the crucial ones that can help improve the call center team.

 Assign a point person to the team

 Having proper communication is the key to conducting a proper call auditing process.
-Whether a call center team works miles away or only a few hours from their client, they need to reach out and check on their clients in every step of their procedure.
+Whether a call center team works miles away or is only a few hours from their client, they need to reach out and check on their clients at every step of their procedure.

 This is why having a point person helps them conduct auditing better.
-The team can appoint the team leader or operations manager as long as they are included in the auditing team.
+The team can appoint the team leader or operations manager if they are included in the auditing team.

 Keep call records and details as much as possible

 Lastly, always remember to keep all records of each call to be audited, including transactions, daily accounts, and other related aspects.

 Call centers keep their best calls and positive feedback as proof of having a high CSAT rating.
 This ensures that the team gets the most accurate result on their reports.